The ABC of Digital Food Marketing

 Digital Food Marketing in Italy: restaurateurs and consumers

 Talking about Digital Food Marketing in Italy is not easy.
-Despite the Italian cultural identity is built around the food and conviviality cult, and although Italians are considered the masters of food and catering, a substantial percentage of restaurateurs declare they don’t intend to invest in their digital and technological evolution, because they’re afraid of devaluing their art and work, or simply because they are not aware of the potential economic returns of this investment.
+Despite the Italian cultural identity being built around the food and conviviality cult, and although Italians are considered the masters of food and catering, a substantial percentage of restaurateurs declare they don’t intend to invest in their digital and technological evolution, because they’re afraid of devaluing their art and work, or simply because they are not aware of the potential economic returns of this investment.

 Yet, in most cases there is no system to book online, the business website is missing, or if it exists it is not updated and is not optimized for mobile.
-In many other cases, the restaurateur doesn’t claim their Google My Business page, or if they do it doesn’t contain crucial information, such as address, activity description and opening hours.
+In many other cases, the restaurateur doesn’t claim their Google My Business page, or if they do it doesn’t contain crucial information, such as the address, activity description and opening hours.
 What is the result?
 The business loses a prospect!
 This is just the tip of the iceberg, and it shows how a careful digital food marketing strategy can make the difference for a restaurant business.

 What is a Digital Food Marketing strategy?